Forms of cricket: Backyard cricket

+Plaquita and bete-ombro are examples of Latin American versions of street cricket.

 French cricket

 It is a game in which the ball is bowled at the legs of the batsman, with the batsman's legs forming the wicket.
 It is often played by children.
 A tennis ball is often used rather than the harder cricket ball.
 Much like beach cricket, the rules may vary wildly.

 Non-stop (continuous) cricket

 Continuous cricket is a game involving one batsman, who upon hitting the ball, must run to a marker, which is square of the wicket.
 The bowler may bowl as soon as the ball is returned, regardless of whether or not the batsman is still running.
 The game can be played in teams, or as a group, where players rotate between fielding positions, batting and bowling.

-Bete-ombro

-A similar version is played on the streets of Brazil and is known as bete-ombro, bats or taco ('taco' being Portuguese for 'bat').

-Placa or plaquita

-"La plaquita" ('The little plate') or "la placa" ('The plate') is an obscure variation, played in the streets of Caribbean countries such as the Dominican Republic between two couples, usually making use of broomsticks as bats, rubber or tennis balls, and old licence plates as wickets (with their ends twisted to make them stand up).
-The game is divided in alternate 3-out innings as in baseball.
-The first team to reach 100 or 200 runs wins.

-South American variants

-Plaquita and Bete-ombro are two South American versions of street cricket that are very similar.

 Tape ball cricket

 Tape ball cricket was invented in Karachi, Pakistan as an attempt to replicate the feeling of a standard game.
 It does so by covering a tennis ball with electrical tape to make it heavier and give it a smoother surface, similar to that of a hard cricket ball, which also creates extra swing in the air.
 This concept has the added advantage of not requiring any protective gear, which has seen it spread a sometimes exclusive sport to people from all walks of life.
 Since its inception in the 1960s-70s, it has been enjoyed in several countries and Pakistanis who have settled abroad have introduced the idea to others by founding tape ball leagues in the UK, USA, and Canada.
 It remains the most popular pastime for many in Pakistan and was named as one of cricket's ten greatest inventions by Wisden in 2020.